Urbana High School (Maryland)

 Urbana High School is a secondary public school in Ijamsville, Maryland, United States.
 It serves grades 9-12 and is a part of the Frederick County Public Schools.

+The school's attendance boundary includes the following: Urbana, and a portion of Green Valley.

 History

 Urbana High School was founded in 1995 and has grown rapidly.

 Demographics

 The demographic breakdown of the 1,907 students enrolled in 2020-2021 was: